hselegh/soprano-simpson/README.md

 # soprano*
 > Working version for the implementation of the interface with Simpson.

+### There is no guarantee that the code is working properly, use it at your own risk!

 The original version can be found in https://ccp-nc.github.io/soprano/intro.html and must be cited accordingly to https://ccp-nc.github.io/soprano/citing.html.

 This code is a modified version of the Soprano bleeding edge version that can be found in https://github.com/jkshenton/soprano/.